mapteb/new-approach-to-angular-development/README.md

 ## Test Cases

 ### Unit Testing
 For unit testing we can test each state transition in isolation.
 Interestingly, this can be done by testing the doTransition() method in the StateTransitionsManagerComponent for various initial states and pre-events and then asserting for the final paths.
-The file test-state-transitions.spec.ts has the unit tests for all the state transitions.
+The file [test-state-transitions.spec.ts](https://github.com/mapteb/new-approach-to-angular-development/blob/main/src/app/test/test-state-transitions.spec.ts) has the unit tests for all the state transitions.
 This project uses Jasmine for unit testing.
 The command "ng test" runs the tests.
 ### Integration Testing
 This project uses Cypress to perform the integration tests.
-The file cypress-integration-tests.spec.ts has all the test cases.
+The file [cypress-integration-tests.spec.ts](https://github.com/mapteb/new-approach-to-angular-development/blob/main/cypress/integration/cypress-integration-tests.spec.ts) has all the test cases.
 The command "ng e2e" runs all test cases.

 ## Demo

 A demo of this project can be viewed [here](https://mapteb.github.io/new-approach-to-angular-development) where all the four state transitions listed above can be reviewed.

+## Next Steps

+Support for bookmarkable intermediary view states is discussed in the branch [bookmark-a-view-state](https://github.com/mapteb/new-approach-to-angular-development/tree/bookmark-a-view-state).

+Support for modules and lazy loading are discussed in a different branch - [modules-lazy-loading](https://github.com/mapteb/new-approach-to-angular-development/tree/modules-lazy-loading)

 ## Benefits

 1. The proposed approach enables creating Angular applications that are fully state machine conformant and therefore robust.
-2. The architecture of the approach enables producing Angular code that follows clean code guidelines.
-3. The approach does not allow state transitions by clicking the browser Back button or by modifying the URL.
+2. The approach does not allow state transitions by clicking the browser Back button or by modifying the URL.
 This feature would be of interest to critical applications like financial/banking applications.
+3. The architecture of the approach enables producing Angular code that follows clean code guidelines.
 4. The approach provides a framework and a usage template which makes it easy to develop Angular applications.
 5. The state transitions list simplifies writing unit tests and also serves as a check list for test cases.